Credit Cards

 Keep in mind that personal loans aren't the same as instalment loans, which require repayment of your balance at the end of every month or billing cycle.
 Instalment loans are also increasingly rare, and they aren't usually recorded on your credit score, so they may not be a good option if you're trying to boost your creditworthiness.

-The best personal loans work for you, your money and your bottom line - the demands of your own household's personal finance.
+The best personal loans work for you, your money, and your bottom line - the demands of your own household's personal finance.

-Before taking on more of any types of credit, make sure you're not overdoing it.
+Before taking on more of any type of credit, make sure you're not overdoing it.
 Lenders and credit card companies often review your credit utilization - which reflects how much of your available credit you use at any given time.
 If a new credit card or personal loan invites more spending, make sure you're looking at overall credit use.
 Most experts recommend using no more than 30% of the credit available to you.

 Use Bright Money to manage your card debt

 Bright doesn’t offer debt consolidation loans.
-But we can help you get debt-free faster, save you money on interest charges and do it all automatically.
+But we can help you get debt-free faster, save you money on interest charges, and do it all automatically.

-Bright Balance Transfer offers a low-interest line of credit designed to pay off card debt fast while saving you from high interest charges.
+Bright Balance Transfer offers a low-interest line of credit designed to pay off card debt fast while saving you from high-interest charges.
 Once approved, Bright uses the funds from your Bright Balance Transfer to pay off your high-interest cards, moving those debts to our balance transfer program with its lower APR.
 Over the months ahead, Bright automates your new repayments, too, so you pay less in interest and it’s hassle-free.
 Bright Balance Transfers offers credit lines of up to $10,000 at APRs starting from 9.95%, depending on your eligibility.

 Bright Credit Builder is an easy way to boost your credit score.
 With a healthy credit score, you can qualify for lower interest rates on cards and loans.
 Once you’re signed up, we’ll set up an interest-free, secured line of credit and use it to make automatic payments on your cards, building a positive payment history and lowering your credit utilization.
 Bright Credit Builder focuses on utilization and payment history because as they improve, your credit score goes up!

 Bright can pay off your card debt faster, too.
-With a personalized Bright Plan, we’ll use our patented MoneyScience™ to learn about your finances, follow your goals and make payments for you - automatically.
+With a personalized Bright Plan, we’ll use our patented MoneyScience™ to learn about your finances, follow your goals, and make payments for you - automatically.
 You'll pay less in credit card interest, you'll see improvements in your credit score, and you’ll get debt-free faster.

 If you don't have it yet, download the Bright app from the App Store or Google Play, connect your accounts, and get a faster, smarter way to pay off your debt.